FAQ

 What are your rates?

-I charge $125 CAD for each sixty-minute session or $175 CAD for each ninety-minute session.
+I charge $125 CAD for each sixty-minute session or $175 CAD for each ninety-minute session. $225 CAD for couples for ninety-minutes.

 However, if you are finding regular counselling prices to be a barrier to receiving support, I do also offer sliding scale or package rate options (where we would discuss what would be more financially feasible for you for each session or we’d create a set rate for a specified number of sessions).